dals1791/1207-Project3-Backend/planning/README.md

 Official tasks assigned to each team member.
 Collaboration will be done on Trello.

 **Sean:**
-- Working on the database.
+- Set-up the Express server and configured schema/models.
-- Handling mostly back-end but will stand-by for front-end when neccesary.
+- Back-End Developer, received assistance from Anny.
 - Creating planning directory and architecture.
+- Linked API to React app.

 **Anny:**
-- Handling piechart diagrams.
-- Seeding data.
+- Assisted Sean and Steve with both back-end and front-end.
+- Created state and other hooks for React Application.
 - Helping out with routes, back-end and front-end.
+- Troubleshooted the bugs we had during development.

 **Steven:**
-- Handling visualization of the final product.
-Created wireframes for the project.
+- Planning of the application, project worksheet, wireframes.
-- CSS Styling when everything is up and running.
-- Create basic component layout and render to React.
-- Update the readme file and provide updates on the team.
-- Handling front-end look and components, will receive assistance when neccesary.
+- Front-end Designer - received assistance from Anny and Sean.
+- Set-up React server, boilerplates and basic configuration of components.
+- Updated project worksheet with times and updates.